wa008/projects-to-contribute/README.md

 ## Features

-- **Demand Index**: A metric calculated based on new stars and new open issues to identify projects that are popular but also need help.
+- **Demand Index**: A metric calculated based on new open issues and total stars to identify projects that are popular but also need help.
 - **Filter and Sort**: Filter projects by programming language or keyword, and sort them by various metrics like stars, new open issues, etc.
 - **Daily Data Updates**: The project data is updated daily via a GitHub Actions workflow.